 I’ve been writing a lot about what it means to be Deaf and how to include us.
 You can read about that here.
 I’ve got a free online Auslan (Australian sign language) course, with weekly bite-sized lessons of around ten signs each.
 If you’d like to learn, you can find that here.

 I work as an artist

 For an overview of the kinds of paintings I paint and what they mean, download my press kit.
 You can also check out my gallery.
 If you like my work, you might want to follow me on Facebook, where I post my newest creations and tell stories about what they mean to me.
 You can also read blog posts in the category Art By Asphyxia.
 My work is available online in my shop.

 I am often asked how I became a professional artist.
 My journey started when I began art journaling.
-I focussed hard to develop my skills within the pages of my journals, and eventually took online courses to learn to draw and paint faces.
+I focused hard to develop my skills within the pages of my journals, and eventually took online courses to learn to draw and paint faces.
 Eventually, after people saw my work in my journals, I started selling my paintings.
 By clicking on the hyperlinks in this paragraph you can read my blog posts during that journey.